 - Session-aware routing for multi-step AI workflows

-- No compliance certifications requiring additional audit preparation
+- Self-managed compliance evidence and control implementation requiring additional audit preparation

-- Kubernetes expertise is required to create barriers for smaller teams
+- Kubernetes expertise is required for production deployment and ongoing operations

 - Self-managed infrastructure overhead demands ongoing operational resources

 The platform appeals to technically sophisticated teams prioritizing infrastructure control over deployment speed.
-However, the operational complexity and manual security configuration create friction for enterprises seeking rapid production deployment with built-in compliance.
+However, the operational complexity and manual security configuration create friction for enterprises seeking rapid production deployment with built-in governance.

-MintMCP Gateway transforms MCP from developer utility to production-ready infrastructure with enterprise-grade security, one-click deployment, and comprehensive governance—all without requiring Kubernetes expertise.
+MintMCP Gateway transforms MCP from developer utility to production-ready infrastructure with enterprise security, managed SaaS-first deployment, and comprehensive governance without requiring Kubernetes expertise.

 - Complete audit trails tracking every tool call, access request, and configuration change

-- Real-time monitoring with live dashboards for usage, security alerts, and SLA compliance
+- Centralized observability with live dashboards for usage and security review

-MintMCP Gateway addresses the authentication complexity plaguing MCP adoption with automatic OAuth 2.0 and SAML integration.
+MintMCP Gateway addresses the authentication complexity plaguing MCP adoption with OAuth brokering, SSO, and SCIM-driven RBAC.
 The platform provides:

 - Enterprise SSO enforcement with OIDC and SAML support